rbind/blog.jemu.name/content/post/2017-07-30-i-just-wanted-to-serve-images.md

 ## Plots for the people

 At the core of blogdown, it's still knitr that actually executes the R code in RMarkdown documents, so the assembled Markdown including code output can be converted to HTML, so any limitation knitr may have will trickle down into the finished output.
 There's also the topic of [pandoc's handling of Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) (did I mention pandoc is involved?
 Yeah, RMarkdown uses that for the Markdown to HTML conversion), and how it differs from Hugo's Markdown library ([blackfriday](https://github.com/russross/blackfriday)).
-That topic will come up in the next section, but for now we're only concerned with knitr chunk output.
+That topic will come up in the next section^[I ended up leaving that one out for a blogpost to come.
+I have things to say about pandoc HTML templates and TOCs and stuff.], but for now we're only concerned with knitr chunk output.

 Knitr is great.
 You can write a chunk of R code that produces text or image output, and knitr will take that output and stitch it below the code chunk in the resulting output file.
 The thing is, by default plots are rendered using the `png` graphics device, while the file path to the image is encapsulated by a standard HTML `<img>` tag.